 Besides understanding and complying to the culture etiquette, respecting the law of your host country, and having a good volunteer etiquette, also make sure that you follow a proper environmental etiquette.
 Ask the organization you’re going to volunteer for their volunteer policy & etiquette.
 Prepare further and read the EwA Wildness Etiquette.
-Make a copy of it, and take it with you so that you can pull it, refresh your memory as well as spread it around to your fellow volunteers.
+Make a copy of it, and take it with you so that you can pull it out, refresh your memory as well as share it with your fellow volunteers.
 Don’t underestimate how easy it is for all of us to forget the right way to behave in Nature when we’re in awe and excited in the presence of greatness.

 Do that for wildlife, while helping good causes & enjoying yourself!